 Fabio’s is much better than you would guess from the exterior.
-Its in the Food Lion Shopping Center on Route 231 South.
+It is in the Food Lion Shopping Center on Route 231 South.
 A family from Naples, Italy owns Fabios, and different family members rotate to the U.S. to handle the kitchen duties.
 The food is unbelievable, particularly if you order from the daily specials board.
 The pasta is homemade daily.
 The pizza and calzones are much better than the chains provide, but the entrees are what you should try.
-Everyone knows about Le Pomme and the Barbeque Exchange, but you will find the locals who are in the know at Fabios.
+Everyone knows about Restaurant Rochambeua and the Barbeque Exchange, but you will find the locals who are in the know at Fabios.

 The Barbeque Exchange is right on Main Street at the edge of town.
 The owner is a chef at Keswick Hall, so as you might expect, this is not your usual barbeque joint.
 You do not need to dress up for dinner to fit in here.
 This place has become very popular, and sometimes you will have trouble finding a place to park.
 It has been named "Best Bar-b-que Place in Virginia" by several publications.